 Chocolate Hazelnut Scones

-½ cup/50 g hazelnuts, toasted and ground
+½ cup (50 grams) hazelnuts, toasted and ground

-1 tsp kosher salt
+1 teaspoon kosher salt

-1 cup + 2 tbsp/255 g cold unsalted butter, cut into ½-in/12-mm cubes
+1 cup plus 2 tablespoons (255 grams) cold unsalted butter, cut into ½-inch (12-millimeter) cubes

-6 tbsp/90 ml cold buttermilk
+6 tablespoons (90 milliliters) cold buttermilk

-1 tsp vanilla extract
+1 teaspoon vanilla extract

-1 cup/140 g chopped dark chocolate, 60 to 70% cacao
+1 cup (140 grams) chopped dark chocolate, 60 to 70% cacao

 1. In a very large bowl, combine the flour, hazelnuts, baking powder, sugar, and salt and toss well.
-Throw in the cold butter and work it with your fingertips until the pieces are pea- and lima bean-size.
+Throw in the cold butter and work it with your fingertips until the pieces are pea- and lima-bean-size.
 Add the buttermilk, vanilla, and chocolate.
 Lightly toss to distribute.

-3. Form the scones by tightly packing the dough into an ice-cream scoop; and then transfer to an ungreased sheet pan.
+3. Form the scones by tightly packing the dough into an ice cream scoop and then transfer to an ungreased sheet pan.
 Freeze for at least 2 hours before baking, or up to 1 month, tightly wrapped.

 6. Remove the scones from the freezer.
-Space them with plenty of breathing room on two ungreased sheet pans, brush with the egg wash, and sprinkle liberally with sugar.
+Space them with plenty of breathing room on 2 ungreased sheet pans, brush with the egg wash, and sprinkle liberally with sugar.
 Bake from frozen until cooked through, nicely browned, and easily lifted off the pan, about 30 minutes.